enso-org/enso/docs/distribution/launcher.md

 Additional arguments passed to the launcher are forwarded to the launched component.

+### Running Plugins
+If the launcher gets an unknown command `foo`, it tries to run `enso-foo` and pass all the arguments that follow.
+If `enso-foo` is not found, it fails as normal.
+This can be used to implement plugins that are launched through the universal launcher.
+For example, the Enso IDE can provide an `enso-ide` executable, allowing users to launch the IDE by typing `enso ide`.

 ## Global User Configuration
 The launcher allows to edit global user configuration, saved in the `config`